 Paul uses the medium on which the Ten Commandments were written to show the difference between the old and new laws.
 "Being manifested that you are a letter of Christ, cared for by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts.
 Such confidence we have through Christ toward God.
 Not that we are adequate in ourselves to consider anything as coming from ourselves, but our adequacy is from God, who also made us adequate as servants of a new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.
 But if the ministry of death, in letters engraved on stones, came with glory, so that the sons of Israel could not look intently at the face of Moses because of the glory of his face, fading as it was, how will the ministry of the Spirit fail to be even more with glory?"
 (II Corinthians 3:3-8) Notice that Paul states that the covenant has changed.
 There is now a new, more glorious covenant written on the hearts of Christians.

 Yet, you asked why God chose various mediums (voice, stone, paper) to express His words.
 While I might hazard guesses, God has not revealed His reasoning within the Scriptures.
 Hence, I too must remain silent.

 You called the law written on paper "the ceremonial law."
-Such a phrase doesn't not appear in God's Holy Word.
-He did not divide His law into a ceremonial and non-ceremonial portions.
+Such a phrase doesn't appear in God's Holy Word.
+He did not divide His law into ceremonial and non-ceremonial portions.
 To do what God has not done would violate His teachings.